mueni5/phase-3-active-record-challenge/README.md

     A user has many products, through reviews.

-GETTING STARTED.
+#  GETTING STARTED.

-SET-UP

 Clone this repository to your local machine. cd into the project folder.

   Run bundle init.
       This generates a Gemfile where you add other gems which are not in the file and are necessary for the project.

   Run bundle install.
-    this generates a gemlile.lock file where all gems are installed. s
+    this generates a gemlile.lock file where all gems are installed.

   Create migration files for products, users and reviews Run this code to create a migration:

  bundle exec rake db:create_migration NAME=create_user-table
   add the table contents to all the tables created.

   #Review table contains the foreign key.

   Run this code to update schema;

       rake db:migrate

   Run this code to seed the db;

      rake db:seed

   Run this code to Open console;

     bundle exec rake console

-Author
+##  Author

 This project was created by Christine Mbuvi.

-License
+## License

 This project is open source under the MIT license.
 See the LICENSE.md file for more information.